wumzie7/LITA_CapstoneProject1_Documentation/README.md

 ```
 This project is tasked with analyzing the sales performance of a retail store.
-The Data Analysis of this project aims to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.
+The Data Analysis of this project aims to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends to produce an interactive Power BI dashboard that highlights these findings and
 to make reasonable decisions which then enable us to tell compelling stories around our data from the insight gotten and to know the best performance from our data.
 ```